scrabbletank/farhome-rules/rulesdoc.md

 *2nd Level*
 ___
 - **Casting Time:** 3 AP
-- **Range:** 5
+- **Range:** 5/10
 - **Duration:** instant

 Teleport to a unoccupied point you can see in range.
-Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles.
+Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles, with a max range of 10.
 On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someones zone of control.

 Add a proficiency die for every level above 2nd.